wonambi-python/wonambi/readme.md

 (not specified in setup.py because `numpy` does not like to be installed as dependency, see  [this bug](https://github.com/numpy/numpy/issues/2434))

 ## Optional
-You can install other depene
+You can install other dependencies, depending on what you need:

 scipy (to filter recordings, frequency analysis, read matlab files)

 pyqt4 (for graphical user interface)

-pyqtgraph (for visualization)
+vispy (for visualization)

 nibabel (to read freesurfer surfaces)